nus-cs2103-AY2425S1/ip/docs/README.md

 This is done by issuing the following command:\
 `d finish assignment /by 20240926 2359`

+As a result, the bot will return:
+> Added: finish assignment (by: 26 Sep 2024, 23:59:00pm)

 ## Adding an event task
 Event tasks are tasks that have both a start and end time.